brylevkirill/notes/Reinforcement Learning.md

   - `video` <http://youtu.be/KHZVXao4qXs?t=52m58s> (Silver)

-#### Lillicrap, Hunt, Pritzel, Heess, Erez, Tassa, Silver, Wierstra - ["Continuous Control with Deep Reinforcement Learning"](http://arxiv.org/abs/1509.02971)
+#### ["Continuous Control with Deep Reinforcement Learning"](http://arxiv.org/abs/1509.02971) Lillicrap, Hunt, Pritzel, Heess, Erez, Tassa, Silver, Wierstra
 >	"We adapt the ideas underlying the success of Deep Q-Learning to the continuous action domain.
 We present an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
 Using the same learning algorithm, network architecture and hyper-parameters, our algorithm robustly solves more than 20 simulated physics tasks, including classic problems such as cartpole swing-up, dexterous manipulation, legged locomotion and car driving.
 Our algorithm is able to find policies whose performance is competitive with those found by a planning algorithm with full access to the dynamics of the domain and its derivatives.
 We further demonstrate that for many of the tasks the algorithm can learn policies “end-to-end”: directly from raw pixel inputs."

 >	"The work presented here combines insights from recent advances in deep learning and reinforcement learning, resulting in an algorithm that robustly solves challenging problems across a variety of domains with continuous action spaces, even when using raw pixels for observations.
 As with most reinforcement learning algorithms, the use of non-linear function approximators nullifies any convergence guarantees; however, our experimental results demonstrate that stable learning without the need for any modifications between environments.
 Interestingly, all of our experiments used substantially fewer steps of experience than was used by DQN learning to find solutions in the Atari domain.
 Nearly all of the problems we looked at were solved within 2.5 million steps of experience (and usually far fewer), a factor of 20 fewer steps than DQN requires for good Atari solutions.
 This suggests that, given more simulation time, DDPG may solve even more difficult problems than those considered here.
 A few limitations to our approach remain.
 Most notably, as with most model-free reinforcement approaches, DDPG requires a large number training episodes to find solutions.
 However, we believe that a robust model-free approach may be an important component of larger systems which may attack these limitations."